ahmedalii3/Cardiac-Strain-Mapping/README.md

 ```

 This executes the following steps:
 1. Loads configurations from JSON files.

 2. Selects a random patient/frame/slice.

 3. Loads and preprocesses the MRI image and myocardium mask.

 4. Runs wave-based simulation to generate displacement fields.

 5. Applies iterative strain adjustment for biomechanical realism.

 6. Transforms displacements into polar coordinates for anatomical accuracy.

 7. Warps images and generates output sequences.

 8. Saves all data as .npy files and optionally as .mp4 animations.

 ⸻

 ### Output Description

 Each run generates the following outputs per simulation:
 •	Deformed_Frames(.npy): Cine sequence of deformed MRI images.

 •	Displacement_Fields(.npy): 3D array of X/Y displacements across frames.

 •	Information dictionary(.npy): Principal strain maps (Ep1, Ep2, Ep3) per frame and the randomized and final simulation settings used for traceability..

 •	Mask_Animations(.mp4): (optional) Video showing the warped myocardium across time.

 •	Wave_Animation(.mp4): (optional) Displacement field evolution over time.

 ⸻

 ### Troubleshooting

-Issue	Solution
 Missing or malformed NumPy files:	Ensure both image and mask are correctly formatted .npy files.

 No animation output:	Check if FFmpeg is installed and accessible.

 Strain does not converge:	Tune peak strain, radii, or increase the max iterations in config.

 Slow processing:	Reduce frame count or grid size.

 Artifacts in deformations:	Use smoother fading masks or increase blur in helper.py.

 ⸻

 ### Notes
 •	Extensibility: You can adapt the module to 3D in the future by expanding the deformation model and applying it slice-by-slice or volume-wise.

 •	Use in Research: Outputs are directly usable for ML training, strain validation, or as augmentation in segmentation pipelines.

 •	Randomization: For batch processing and dataset variability, use the generator config to specify number of cines, patient range, and random seeds.

 ⸻
 # Software Instructions